-The message below was sent to someone at my university, apparently in response to my linking of the devastating fires in Alberta, especially Fort McMurray with climate change.
-It was hostile and angry, claiming that I taking pleasure "taking victory laps" as a result of the intense suffering now occurring in Canada.
+The message below was sent to someone at my university, apparently in response to my linking of the devastating fires in Alberta, especially Fort McMurray, with climate change.
+It was hostile and angry, claiming that I was taking pleasure "victory laps" as a result of the intense suffering now occurring in Canada.

 From: *** (name withheld by me)